petervdpas/ScriptRunner.Plugins/README.md

 - **Database Utilities**: Use `IDatabase` for executing SQL queries and `SqlGenerator` for dynamic SQL generation.
 - **Local Storage**: Store plugin data with `ILocalStorage` for runtime use and persistence.
 - **Simplified Development**: Use base classes like `BasePlugin` and `BaseServicePlugin` to reduce boilerplate code.
+- **Plugin Template**: Quickly scaffold a new plugin project using the provided template.

 ---